Can I Get Temporary Car Insurance in California?

 Yes.
 There is nothing in California’s insurance or traffic code that prohibits the sale or purchase of an auto liability policy for a term of less than six months or one year.
 The problem, however, may be in finding a carrier that will write a policy for less than six months.
 Most, if not all, major carriers will not.
 If you are looking for a temporary policy and currently carry insurance with a major company, it may be worth making a call to your agent just to be sure.
 You might also try a smaller online carrier.

 If you cannot find a carrier to write a temporary policy, you may be able to solve your insurance problem by alternative means.
 Here are a few suggestions for the situations described above:

-- Renting.
-Once again, if you cannot find a suitable short-term policy, and you currently have insurance on another vehicle, check that policy.
+- Renting: Once again, if you cannot find a suitable short-term policy, and you currently have insurance on another vehicle, check that policy.
 It is likely that it will cover your rental vehicle.
 Also, check your credit card agreement.
 Many cards automatically cover you if you pay for the rental with that particular card.
 If neither of those cases covers you, make sure to opt for the liability coverage offered by the rental company or purchase a non-owner’s policy through an insurance carrier.
 Remember, California law requires that you are covered by the statutory minimums any time you drive in the state whether you own the vehicle or not.
-In addition, California is the only state that does not require a rental company to automatically provide such coverage.
+Also, California is the only state that does not require a rental company to provide such coverage automatically.
 That means the responsibility is yours.
 Whatever your choice, make sure you are fully covered before you get behind the wheel.